Patrick McDonnell (actor)

 Patrick McDonnell is an Irish actor and comedian.
 He has starred in the RTÉ hidden camera comedy show Naked Camera and the sketch show Stew.
 However he is probably best remembered at home and abroad for his role as Eoin McLove in the Channel 4 sitcom Father Ted.

-Patrick McDonnell is a native of Dromiskin, County Louth.
-He studied in Dundalk CBS and St Patrick's College, Maynooth holding a master's degree in Irish history.
+McDonnell is a native of Dromiskin, County Louth.
+He studied in Dundalk CBS and St Patrick's College, Maynooth, and holds a master's degree in Irish history.

 He has played various roles in hit Irish comedy show The Savage Eye, which is written and also co-stars David McSavage.
 He also is the co-host of the podcast "Talking Ted", from the HeadStuff Podcast Network.